- Historical Overview

 The Crown Street Women's Hospital was closed on 31 March 1983 and its facilities were transferred to hospitals in the outer suburbs of Sydney.

-Crown Street Hospital patient records such as birth registers, confinement books, admission books and Labour Ward registers are not held by State Records.
+Crown Street Hospital patient records such as birth registers, confinement books, admission books and Labour Ward registers are not in our collection.
 Requests for these records should be directed to:The Medical Records Manager

 Royal Hospital for Women